isomerpages/tp-virtualcampus/index.md

       image: /images/Home/CCA Fair 2023.jpg
   - infopic:
       title: Temasek Student Excellence Awards (TSEA) 2023
-      description: The TSEA nomination period has closed.
+      description: Nominations for the TSEA 2023 have closed.
 Watch this space for the release of the award results!
       button: NOMINATE NOW!
       url: /events/tsea-2023/overview/